Tips and Quirks

 When stepping through the code with

-next command, GDB is internally setting a breakpoint (one out of two available) ahead in the code to bypass the subroutine calls.
-This functionality will not work, if the two available breakpoints are already set elsewhere in the code.
-If this is the case, delete breakpoints to have one “spare”.
-With both breakpoints already used, stepping through the code with
+next command, GDB is internally setting a breakpoint ahead in the code to bypass the subroutine calls.
+If all 8 breakpoints are already set, this functionality will not work.
+If this is the case, delete breakpoints to have one "spare".
+With all breakpoints already used, stepping through the code with

 next command will work as like with